ziming-yuan/ai-harms-repository/README.md

 # AI Harms Repository

 This is a website built with flask and Bootstrap 5.
-It uses news and reddit apis to fetch Deepfake-related content.
+It uses news and reddit apis to fetch Deepfake-related content for research on AI harms.

 ## Overview